Welcome to NoodleSync

 2.2

 Open Claude.
-In the left sidebar, look for the Cowork icon -- it looks like a small grid or panel icon.
+In the left sidebar, look for the Cowork icon (it looks like a small check-list).
 Click it.
+In the Cowork panel, click Projects.

 2.3